-Transparent Solar Energy And Supercacitor To Replace Lithium Ion Battery
+Transparent Solar Energy and Supercapacitor to Replace Lithium-Ion Battery

-If Gordon Moore’s Law is anything to go by, the extraordinary processing leap in smartphone and other mobile gadgets has proved extraordinary: except for one little thing – lithium ion battery!
+If Gordon Moore’s Law is anything to go by, the extraordinary leaps in the smartphone and tablet speed have proved extraordinary: except for one little thing – lithium ion battery!

 That is until solar energy and other possibilities became talk of the town.